Ray Bradbury: Cultural contributions

-Bradbury was a strong supporter of public library systems, raising money to prevent the closure of several libraries in California facing budgetary cuts.
+Bradbury was a strong supporter of public libraries, raising money to prevent the closure of several libraries in California facing budgetary cuts.
 He said "libraries raised me", and shunned colleges and universities, comparing his own lack of funds during the Depression with poor contemporary students.
 His opinion varied on modern technology.
-In 1985 Bradbury wrote, "I see nothing but good coming from computers.
+In 1985 Bradbury wrote: "I see nothing but good coming from computers.
 When they first appeared on the scene, people were saying, 'Oh my God, I'm so afraid.'
-I hate people like that—I call them the neo-Luddites"; and, "In a sense, [computers] are simply books.
+I hate people like that—I call them the neo-Luddites" and: "In a sense, [computers] are simply books.
 Books are all over the place, and computers will be, too."
-He resisted the conversion of his work into e-books, saying in 2010, "We have too many cellphones.
+He resisted the conversion of his work into e-books, saying in 2010: "We have too many cellphones.
 We've got too many internets.
 We have got to get rid of those machines.
-We have too many machines now".
+We have too many machines now."
 When the publishing rights for Fahrenheit 451 came up for renewal in December 2011, Bradbury permitted its publication in electronic form provided that the publisher, Simon & Schuster, allowed the e-book to be digitally downloaded by any library patron.
-The title remains the only book in the Simon & Schuster catalog where this is possible.
+The title remains the only book in the Simon & Schuster catalog for which this is possible.

-Several comic-book writers have adapted Bradbury's stories.
-Particularly noted among them were EC Comics' line of horror and science-fiction comics.
+Several comic-book writers have adapted Bradbury's stories, particularly the authors of EC Comics's line of horror and science-fiction comics.
 Initially, the writers plagiarized his stories, but a diplomatic letter from Bradbury led to the company's paying him and negotiating properly licensed adaptations of his work.
-The comics featuring Bradbury's stories included Tales from the Crypt, Weird Science, Weird Fantasy, Crime Suspenstories, and Haunt of Fear.
+The comics featuring Bradbury's stories included Tales from the Crypt, Weird Science, Weird Fantasy, Crime SuspenStories, and The Haunt of Fear.